Free Online Microsoft Training

 Free tips and tricks for using Microsoft Office and Windows

-How to store a custom list in Excel
+How to create a custom list for sorting and filtering in Excel

 Print Friendly, PDF & Email

 Do you have a list of data you use frequently in Excel?
-Sick of having to repeatedly type them in or copy and paste from another workbook?
-What if I told you that you could save these entries as a custom list in Excel and insert them into a workbook anytime you need them?
-What if you could use the AutoFill tool whenever you wanted to add them to your worksheet?
+Sick of repeatedly typing them in, or having to copy and paste from another workbook?
+What if I told you that you could save these entries in Excel.
+The Custom List feature in Excel allows you to insert the list of entries into a workbook anytime you need them.
+The process of inserting a custom list is simplified by the fact that the AutoFill tool is the method used, which many users may already be familiar with.

 If you aren’t familiar with the AutoFill tool, I recommend you check out my post on how to use the AutoFill tool in Excel.

-If you are familiar with AutoFill then you may know that AutoFill can replicate patterns such as the days of the week and months of the year.
-Type any day or month into a cell and use the AutoFill tool to produce the remainder of the pattern.
-A huge time saver for many.
+If you are familiar with AutoFill, then you may know that AutoFill can fill in patterns, such as the days of the week and months of the year.
+Type any day or month into a cell and use the AutoFill tool to have Excel fill in the rest of the pattern.
+This is a huge time saver for many users.

-As an extension to creating the days and months, you can also set up your own custom lists.
-The list is then available to be added to a worksheet using AutoFill at any time.
-This works wonderfully for lists such as staff names, departments, product lists, inventory lists and much more.
+As an extension to filling in the days and months, you can set up your own custom lists.
+Your custom lists are then available to be inserted into a worksheet using AutoFill at any time.
+This feature is wonderful for lists such as staff names, departments, product names, inventory lists and much more.

 Create a custom list in Excel